shoe54/knapsack01/README.md

     cd ./target
     java -Xmx5120m -Xss8m -jar totechallange-0.0.1-SNAPSHOT-jar-with-dependencies.jar <csv file path> [algorithm]

-Where algorithm is one of `Greedy`, `DynamicProgramming`, `MemoryFunction`, `BranchAndBound`, or `BruteForce`.
+Where `algorithm` is one of `Greedy`, `DynamicProgramming`, `MemoryFunction`, `BranchAndBound`, or `BruteForce`.
 If you run BruteForce you won't get to see the results.
 If algorithm is omitted, all algorithms are run except BruteForce.

-You can use .\classes\products.csv as the file path if running from the `target` directory.
+You can use .\classes\products.csv as the CSV file path if running from the `target` directory.

+See notes in Pre-requisites section about whether you need to include the `-Xmx` and `-Xss` options.